facjure/pendown/README.md

 Zenup allows you to write poetry using an easy-to-read, easy-to-write plain text format, then convert it to a [language](http://en.wikipedia.org/wiki/HTML5) understood by modern browsers on desktop, mobile, and web.

 Zenup is free software, available under a BSD-style open source license.
-It comprises of two things: 1) a plain text formatting syntax and 2) a tool written in Javascript-the language of the web, that converts the plain text formatting to HTML5.
+It comprises of two things: 1) a plain text formatting syntax and 2) a tool written in Javascript (the language of the web) to convert plain text format to HTML5.
 The goal is that poems should be publishable as-is, as plain text, without looking like it’s been consumed by content management systems.

 The best way to get a feel for the  formatting syntax is simply to look at a Zenup-formatted poem, below.

 ```